symfony/symfony-docs/contributing/code/reproducer.rst

 #.
 Add a comment in your original issue report to share the URL of your forked
    project (e.g. ``https://github.com/YOUR-GITHUB-USERNAME/symfony_issue_23567``)
-   and, if necessary, explain the steps to reproduce (e.g. "browse this URL", "fill in this data in the form and submit it", etc.)
+   and, if necessary, explain the steps to reproduce (e.g. "browse this URL", "fill in this data in the form and submit it").

 Adding the Minimum Amount of Code Possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~